LSEG-API-Samples/Example.WebSocketAPI.Posting.TRCC/README.md

 This example project contains the following files and folders
 1. *console_python/trcc_posting.py*: The example application file
 2. *console_python/requirements.txt*: The application dependencies configurationf file
+3. *notebook_python/trcc_posting_notebook.ipynb*: The example Jupyter Notebook application file
-3. *trep_config/rmds_trcc.cnf*: ADH TRCC configurations example file (*not a completed ADH configuration file*)
+4. *trep_config/rmds_trcc.cnf*: ADH TRCC configurations example file (*not a completed ADH configuration file*)
-4. LICENSE.md: Project's license file
+5. LICENSE.md: Project's license file
-5. README.md: Project's README file
+6. README.md: Project's README file

-## How to run this example
+## How to run this console example

 Please be informed that your TREP server (ADS and ADH) should be applied the TRCC configurations and TRCC contribution service should be "Up" before running an example.
 The TRCC access credentials are required in the connection between ADH server and TRCC server only, not in the application level.